Arizona-Sonora Desert Museum: Docents and volunteers

 The Desert Museum benefits from the service of approximately 500 volunteers, who assist the approximately 120 paid staff.
 Collectively, Desert Museum volunteers contribute about 130,000 hours per year.

 Since its inception in 1972, the Docent Program has become a hallmark of the museum and is recognized by the industry as one of the finest docent corps in existence today.
-Each of the nearly 200 docents undergoes a rigorous 15-week training program in natural history education.
+Each of the nearly 200 docents undergoes a 15-week training program in natural history education.

 Another 300 volunteers support the museum in a variety of departmental assignments.
 The ASDM Internship Program offers a few unpaid, educational appointments for college students.

 Hal Gras and the Desert Ark program

-One of the most influential staff members in the history of the Arizona-Sonora Desert Museum was Harold W. “Hal” Gras Jr., more commonly known as Hal Gras.
+One of the most influential staff members in the history of the Arizona-Sonora Desert Museum was Harold W. "Hal" Gras Jr., more commonly known as Hal Gras.
 According to David Leighton, historian for the Arizona Daily Star newspaper, Gras was born in New Jersey, in 1919.
 After serving in World War II and getting married, he relocated to El Paso, Texas where he received his college degree in broadcasting.
-In 1950, he moved to Tucson, Arizona where he worked in radio and then television.
+In 1950, he moved to Tucson, Arizona, where he worked in radio and then television.

-In 1952, when the Arizona Sonora Desert Museum opened its doors, Hal Gras and his wife Natie attended its opening and, as a result Gras began hosting the museum's TV show, “Desert Trails” (renamed The Desert Speaks, when it moved to KUAT around 1990).
+In 1952, when the Arizona Sonora Desert Museum opened its doors, Hal Gras and his wife Natie attended its opening and, as a result Gras began hosting the museum's TV show, Desert Trails (renamed The Desert Speaks when it moved to KUAT around 1990).
 The show first aired in 1953, and would run for 32 years, with Gras hosting 1,551 shows.
 From 1955 to 1972, Gras was the public relations director for the museum.
 He visited local clubs and talked about the museum.
 Though he had little or no experience with animals, he started bringing some along with him for his appearances.
 Soon the popularity of his talks increased and he started bringing creatures from the museum to schools, hospitals, county fairs, etc. The program and the car that Gras brought the animals in both came to be called "The Desert Ark".

 When Gras retired in 1985, he had presented a total of 5,382 Desert Ark programs.
 A few years after his retirement, a small street south of the Arizona-Sonora Desert Museum, along Kinney Road, was named Hal Gras Road in his honor.
 He would die in 1999.